jshaker000/SAP1/README.md

 The main bench is in *Top.cpp*.
 In the file you have the option to run in GUI mode, which lets you step the clock and view registers changing (its simplistic, but functional), and you have the option to dump the outputs to a trace file.
 This will create a \*.vcd which you can open with GTKWAVE.
 This will show you all waveforms.
-You can combine these options, or run without the GUI and just dump for faster, more scripted testing.
+You can combine these options using enviornment variables.
+Setting a variable to "1" will set it.
+Setting it to anything else, or leaving unset will keep it disabled.

+IE

+    USE_GUI=0 DUMP_TRACES=1 make

 You also could make some C model of what you expect the Computer to do and then just use if statements to compare.
 Then, if your program doesn't exit out, you will know that it succeeded - and viewing the waveform would be unnecessary.
 You can make more benches and update the makefile appropriately if you like.

 ## Further Work
 ### Extending to 16 bits and beyond
-Most of the design is parameterized so it should be pretty easy to exend bitwidths, etc. I'd love to see what you make but likely will leave this as the "base" computer.
+Most of the design is parameterized so it should be pretty easy to exend bitwidths, etc. I'd love to see what you make but likely will leave this repo as the "base" computer.
 ### Compiler
 I'd love to make some scripts that take plain text and can compile to both Instruction\_Decoder.v and also use that file to convert instructions into the ram file.